-- 1. Absences are justified and validated for excusable reasons. - 2.
-Make-up work for excused absences was completed satisfactorily. - 3.
+1. Absences are justified and validated for excusable reasons.

+- 2. Make-up work for excused absences was completed satisfactorily. - 3.
 It is the responsibility of the student and/or parent/guardian to make arrangements with a teacher within three (3) days to make up work missed due to an absence.
 Make-up work is to be completed at the time specified by the teacher.
 Some work is impossible to make up by its very nature.
 An alternative assignment will be assigned in this case.
 The principal or designee will be the final authority in waiving any of these criteria due to mitigating circumstances. - 4.
-Written excuses must be submitted within three (3) school days of the date of absence and must include: the date(s) of the absence; the student's name; the reason(s) for the absence; and the signature of the parent.
+Written excuses must be submitted within three (3) school days of the date of absence and must include: the date(s) of the absence; the student's name; the reason(s) for the absence; and the signature of the parent or from parent email address on file in the student information system.
+In order to be excused, absence reason must meet the criteria for excused absence.
 The school district will receive any written excuses after that period but will not change the absences to an excused/lawful absence.
 Students may receive make-up work for absences; however, any work missed because of an unexcused/unlawful absence will not count for credit. - 5.
 Class work missed during short- term suspension may be accepted for credit with certain guidelines.
 It will be the responsibility of the student/parent to pick up the work from the local school, complete the work during the suspension, and return it to the teachers on the first day the student returns to school following a suspension.
 Failure to pick up work during the suspension may result the student forfeiting his/her credit for make-up work during additional suspensions during the school year.
 The principal will be the final authority in waiving any of these criteria due to mitigating circumstances.